TARGENE/targene-pipeline/docs/src/targene/configuration.md

 The workflow will produce the following main outputs in the output directory (`OUTDIR`, defaults to `results`):

-- An HDF5 file containing estimation results (`HDF5_OUTPUT`, default: results.hdf5)
+- An HDF5 file containing full estimation results
-- An optional JSON file containing estimation results (`JSON_OUTPUT`)
+- An summary YAML file containing estimation results
+- A Quantile-Quantile summary plot: QQ.png
 - An optional `svp.hdf5` containing Sieve Variance Plateau corrected variance estimates.
-- A Quantile-Quantile summary plot: QQ.png

 ## Arguments